Music theory starts with major scales.

 |

-Ex: When we talk of chord-tones we talk in terms of roots, third, fifths, etc., and not “first stacked third,” “second stacked third,” etc.
+Ex: When we talk of chord-tones we talk in terms of roots, third, fifths, etc., which are relevant to a chord-scale (and sometimes to a key-scale) and not “first stacked third,” “second stacked third,” etc.

 “sixth stacked third.”